tgorgdotcom/brackets-snippets/README.md

 # Snippets Library
 ![snippets-library.png](http://edwardchu.org/assets/images/snippets-library@2x.png "Snippets Library Screenshot")
-> The library is currently maintained by myself, you can contribute by simply creating an issue, or
+> The library is currently maintained by myself, you can contribute more snippets by simply creating an issue and submit your snippets, or
 >
 > 1. Fork this project;
 > 2. Edit [library-hints.yml](https://github.com/chuyik/brackets-snippets/blob/master/library-hints.yml), then commit changes and push it to your repository;